 Base cost is the start.
 Then come supplier shipping, marketplace or transaction fees, ad spend allocated to that SKU, your share of any storefront subscription, returns and refunds, and the time spent on customer service for that product line.

-None of those line items appear in a public pricing page.
-They appear in your bank statement at the end of the month.
+None of those line items appear on a public pricing page.
+They appear in your actual order data at the end of the month.

-That's the work POD-native analytics tools are built for.
-Connect your supplier accounts, your store, and your ad platforms into one live data layer, then ask "which supplier would be more profitable for my top 20 products?" and get the answer from your own numbers — not a generic average from a review site.
+That's the work POD-native tools are built for.
+Connect your supplier accounts, your store, and your ad platforms into one live data layer, then ask "which supplier would be more profitable for my top products?" and get the answer from your own numbers — not a generic average from a review site.
+For how AI-powered analysis fits into a broader POD strategy, see our POD seller's guide to AI for ecommerce.

 FAQs